It’s your Camino

 Don’t take anything on the Camino you aren’t willing to leave behind to lighten your load.
 I left toiletries and clothing at every albergue for the first 10 nights.
 I walked with people who carried way too much weight but were unwilling to ditch their items.
 Not being attached allowed me the freedom to let go, lighten my burden, and walk free!

-When in doubt, follow Alder’s advice:
+When in doubt, follow this pilgrim’s advice:

 No “just in case” stuff.
 You can buy what you need in Spain.